top of page

 Drop off/pick up options:

 Tina has the capacity to pick up (at 8.30) and drop off (at 3.30) three children in the box bike.
-Priority of bike places is given to children who will use both pick up and drop off so are staying until 3pm and have older siblings at St Paul’s.
+Priority of bike places is given to children who will use both pick up and drop off so are staying a full day and have older siblings at St Paul’s.
 This extends the overall hours by 30mins and is charged accordingly.

 Tina makes use of quiet cycle routes recommended by Transport for London.
 Each child will need to wear a cycle helmet, and Tina holds public liability insurance, which covers riding in the cargo bike.
-We also carry a first aid kit on board as well as spare clothes and nappies for emergencies.
-We have toddler bike seats for younger/smaller children and have neck support pillows for napping children if children need to nap on the journey back to school.
+We also carry a first aid kit on board and have neck support pillows if children need to nap on the journey back to school.

-Children not using the bike arrive at Ladybird at 8.30 and are collected at 1.30 or 3pm depending on their individual arrangements within the flow of the year.
+Children not using the bike service arrive at Ladybird at 8.30 and are collected from Ladybird at 3pm or earlier depending on their individual arrangements within the flow of the year.

 Afternoons at playgroup: